By Richard Bruce BA, MA, and PhC in Economics

 Similarly, even the smallest currently existent crocodilians are larger than almost all currently existent lizards, and the largest crocodilians are larger than even the largest lizards.
 If a large lizard were to compete with the crocodilians it would have to deal with the diseases carried by the smaller lizards.
 If the crocodilians or tuataras were to try to compete with lizards at smaller sizes they would fail because the lizards are actually superior.

 Ok, yes I know that crocodilians are usually semi-aquatic and they have special adaptions for that environment, and lizards are better adapted to terrestrial environments.
 This is part of the story, the part that biologists would normally focus on.
 But in science, we try to be original.
-"To boldly go where no one has gone before," as they said in an opening monologue of Star Trek.
+"To boldly go where no one has gone before." as they said in the opening monologue of Star Trek: The Next Generation.
 So this is another part of the story.

 The Large and the Predatory are Inferior